riongull/notes/Dash-MN-setup.md

   * See [this link](https://github.com/riongull/notes/blob/master/VPS-setup.md) for a step-by-step tutorial using [Vultr](http://www.vultr.com/?ref=6971315-3B)

 ## 3. If necessary, move dashd to the proper folder
 Installing Dash-Qt may have put dashd in your "downloads" folder.
-If so, move the file as follows:
+If so, we'll need to move the file:

 1. Shut down Dash-Qt
 2. Open the terminal utility (Applications > Utilities > Terminal)